 Click Close in the Parameter Defaults Editor.

-Remove All Layers and Data Sources, and from the Satellite -> Imagery chooser select <LOCAL-DATA> for Server, select MEGI_IR for Dataset, and click Connect.
+Remove all layers and data sources, and from the Satellite -> Imagery chooser select <LOCAL-DATA> for Server, select MEGI_IR for Dataset, and click Connect.

-Choose the FY2E IR satellite data Image Type and select the most recent time.
-Click Add Source.
+Choose the FY2E IR satellite data Image Type.
+In the Relative tab, enter 5 in the Number of times field.
+Click Add Source to show the Field Selector.

 Select 10.8 µm IR Surface/Cloud-top Temp -> Temperature.